Introduction

 The basic rules of Bankroll Management to be kept in mind and followed while playing poker are as follows:

-• Use Poker Money Wisely: This means only using money for poker games that your budget allows you to play.
+Use Poker Money Wisely: You only use money for poker games your budget allows you to play.
 Your poker bankroll should be kept separate from your other expenses.
 This separation ensures that if you have a losing streak in poker, it won't affect your ability to pay for essential needs.
 It's a fundamental rule to avoid using money that should be allocated elsewhere.

-• Match Stakes to Bankroll: Your bankroll size determines the games you can afford to play.
+Match Stakes to Bankroll: Your bankroll size determines the games you can afford.
 While it is tempting to aim for higher stakes where you can win more money, it is important to assess your skill level realistically.
-Sometimes, players need to move down to lower stakes temporarily, especially during periods of losses until they are winning consistently again.
+Sometimes, players need to move down to lower stakes temporarily, especially during periods of losses, until they are winning consistently again.
 This strategy, known as "moving down," involves playing at lower-stakes tables where the risk is lower.
-It is a crucial aspect of sustaining a long-term poker experience because it allows players to remain in games where they are more likely to make a profit.
+It is crucial to sustaining a long-term poker experience because it allows players to remain in games where they are more likely to profit.

 However, having a sufficient number of buy-ins (the amount needed to enter a game) allows you to continue playing and try to recover your losses.
-Proper bankroll management entails moving down to lower stakes if you lose a predetermined amount, ensuring that you don't risk losing all your funds.
-Ultimately, it's better to play at lower stakes consistently than to risk going broke and not being able to play at all.
+Proper bankroll management entails moving down to lower stakes if you lose a predetermined amount, ensuring you don't risk losing all your funds.
+Ultimately, it's better to consistently play at lower stakes than to risk going broke and being unable to play at all.

 Setting Up Your Poker Bankroll

-To start your poker bankroll, first determine how much money you can comfortably deposit into your poker account.
+First, determine how much money you can comfortably deposit into your poker account to start your poker bankroll.
 It is crucial to remember that your bankroll should consist of funds you can spare, not needed for everyday expenses.
-Your bankroll is private and important to you, so focus on your circumstances and goals.
+Your bankroll is private and important, so focus on your circumstances and goals.
 Many online poker sites offer cash games with very low stakes, which means you can practice proper bankroll management even with a small starting bankroll.

 Building a poker bankroll varies from player to player.
 Some prefer starting from scratch and playing freerolls (free tournaments with real prizes) to earn money for their poker bankroll.
-Others can make a single deposit and use their winnings to move up in stakes gradually.
+Others can make a single deposit and use their winnings to increase stakes gradually.
 The key is finding the approach that works best for you.

 Bankroll Management Strategies